 U.S. Congressional Delegation

-If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Congressman is Ben Ray Luján (D); he is running for reelection.
-If you live in the Albuquerque area in Congressional District 1, Michelle Lujan Grisham (D) is your Representative, although she is not running for re-election because she is running for NM Governor.
-If you live in Congressional District 1 (mostly the southern half of NM), your Representative is Republican Steve Pearce, who is also running for NM Governor.
-So in January 2019, NM will have at least two new faces going to Congress in Washington.
+If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Congressman is Ben Ray Luján (D); however he is running for State Senator this year.
+If you live in the Albuquerque area in Congressional District 1, Deb Haaland (D) is your Representative.

 NM Governor, State Legislature

-Republican Susana Martinez is Governor; she is the first woman to be elected governor in New Mexico.
-The Lieutenant Governor is John Sanchez.
-They are in their second term, which ends in 2018.
+Democrat Michelle Grisham Lujan is Governor is the governor in New Mexico.
+The Lieutenant Governor is Howie Morales.
 The NM State Legislature meets at the State Capitol in Santa Fe from mid-January to mid-March in odd years; these are general session.
 In even years, the Legislature meets from mid-January to mid-February for budget bills mainly.

 Democrats are the majority in the State Senate.
 Democrats are again the majority in the State House of Representatives in 2018, after two years as the minority party.
 Most of our Sangat happen to have Democratic State Senators and Representatives.
 Carl Trujillo (D) is the State Representative for the Ashram area.
 Richard C. Martinez is the State Senator for most all our Sangat in the Espanola Valley.
 Otherwise, to find your State Senator or Representative, visit the NM Legislature.
 Be advised that long-serving State Senator Nick Salazar (D; Rio Arriba and other areas) is retiring, so for our more northern sangat, the NM District 40 race is already looking competitive.